 Picture this: I am on the ground sitting cross-legged on a paved road.
 I have a stick in one hand and a small test tube of monkey poop in the other.
 In front of me are several male Capuchins who have just burst out of the forest and are screaming and baring their teeth while running at full speed in my direction.
-Cue *record scratch* “Yep, that’s me, you’re probably wondering how I got here” freeze frame.
+Cue *record scratch* Yep, that’s me, you’re probably wondering how I got here freeze frame.

 It was our first full day with Admin and I was on the wake-up shift.
 Luckily, Admin stays close to the administration area of the park (hence their name), so I only had to leave at 5:30am to meet them just before the sun came up at 6.
 By sunrise, we were on the move toward La Casona, the famous monument here at the park.
 By 8am, Gill (the PhD student I am working with) and Susannah (one of the other field assistants) had joined me for the day.

 The nice thing about hormone collection is that once we have collected one round of fecal samples from all the females within a group, we are done with collection until the next time we rejoin them 1-2 weeks later.
-The catch is that fecal sample collection must be done before noon.
+The catch is that collection must be done before noon.
 By 9:30am on the day of my story, we had collected none.

 Now you might be wondering, “how does one go about collecting a fecal sample?”.
 Glad you asked.
 The researcher must choose a particular monkey to follow around until it poops.
 Once you see your monkey poop, you must never ever ever take your eyes off said poop.
 You must watch said poop fall to the ground and stare at said spot on the ground as you walk toward said spot to collect said poop.
-Once you have located said poop, you take a nearby clean stick and use it to transfer said poop into a test tube.
+Once you have located said poop, you take a nearby stick and use it to transfer said poop into a test tube.
 Once you have done this and written the proper identifying information on the test tube, your ordinary said poop has now become an “important fecal sample”.
-This “important fecal sample” must be immediately put on ice in your cooler (that the researcher carries around without complaint, despite its clunky, dumb, obnoxious, annoying added weight).
+This “important fecal sample” must be immediately put on ice in your cooler (that the researcher carries around without complaint, despite its clunky, dumb, obnoxious, annoying… I mean, despite its added weight).
 Once your fecal sample is on ice, you start the process all over again.
-Sometimes, we have all our samples collected within an hour and it’s great, but on the day of my story, this was not one of those times.
+Sometimes, we have all our samples collected within an hour and it’s great, but again, on the day of my story, this was not one of those times.

 Elated that I finally had the first collection of the day, I sat cross-legged in the middle of the road to quickly collect the sample and put it on ice.
 As I am doing this, we hear the sound of a screaming monkey in the distance.
 Then another.
 And another.
 These are the sounds of what we call an IGE, aka, an “inter-group encounter”.

-An inter-group encounter is when one social group of monkeys fight another social group for disputed resources.
-This usually happens in overlapping territorial areas or over water, fruit trees, etc. On this day, the disputed territory was La Casona, and by the sounds coming from the forest, Admin wasn’t doing so great.
+An inter-group encounter is when one social group of monkeys fights another social group for disputed resources.
+This usually happens in overlapping territorial areas over water, fruit trees, etc. On this day, the disputed territory was La Casona, and by the sounds coming from the forest, Admin wasn’t doing so great.

 A few things happen when an IGE occurs.
 Most of the male monkeys stay and fight (although we have one badass female who usually participates) while the females and babies run the opposite way.
 This is rough because you, as the researcher, must run with the babies and females so as not to lose the group.
-As the monkeys started moving, Gill began shouting directions, “Susannah go with the females, I’ll record the data for the IGE, and Audrey just keep collecting that sample.” and they were off.
+As the monkeys started moving, Gill began shouting directions: “Susannah go with the females, I’ll record the data for the IGE, and Audrey just keep collecting that sample.” and they were off.
 So while all of this is occurring around me, I am still on the ground collecting poop.